-In this project, you will use a confocal microscope to scan the van der Waals material for defects and try to quantify the quality of the emitters.
+In the first project, which we might or might not have finished by your time of arrival, you will use a confocal microscope to scan the van der Waals material for defects and try to quantify the quality of the emitters.
 To realize this you will:

 - make a thin film of the materials